Gemini Near-infrared Spectroscopy of High-Redshift Fermi Blazars: Jetted Black Holes in the Early Universe Were Overly Massive: Results

 Following \citet{shen11}, we estimate the BH masses using the single-epoch virial method.
 This method assumes that the broad-line region (BLR) is virialized and uses the continuum luminosity and broad-line FWHM as a proxy for the BLR radius and virial velocity respectively.
 Under these assumptions, the BH mass can be estimated by:

-where $L_{\rm{br}}$ and FWHM$_{\rm{br}}$ are the broad-line luminosity and full-width-at-half-maximum (FWHM) with an intrinsic scatter of $\sim0.4$ dex in BH mass.
+where $\lambda L_\lambda$ and FWHM$_{\rm{br}}$ are the continuum luminosity and broad-line full-width-at-half-maximum (FWHM) with an intrinsic scatter of $\sim0.4$ dex in BH mass.
 The coefficients $a$ and $b$ are empirically calibrated against local AGNs with BH masses measured from reverberation mapping.
 We adopt the calibrations \citep{Vestergaard2006} used in \citet{shen11}:

 We caution that the continuum luminosities we have measured may be over-estimated if they are strongly relativistically beamed by the jet (e.g., \citealt{Wu2004,Shaw2012}), resulting in an over-estimation of the BH mass.
 Previous work has shown systematically-larger BH masses of 0.14 dex on average when broad line luminosities are used instead of continuum luminosities in the BH mass estimation prescriptions \citep{Shaw2012}.
 To estimate BH masses using the broad line luminosities, we make use of the fact that the line luminosity correlates with the continuum luminosity for broad-line quasars.
 We substitute the broad line luminosity into Equation~\ref{eq:BHmass} and adopt the calibrations derived by \citet{shen11} from \citet{Shaw2012}: